melonproject-archive/documentation/chapters/exchanges.md

 internal
     returns (uint receivedAmount)`

-This internal function initiates the trade where the water<b>melon</b> fund delivers the asset token specified by the `srcToken` address parameter for receiving ETH.
+This internal function initiates the trade where the Melon fund delivers the asset token specified by the `srcToken` address parameter for receiving ETH.
 The function withdraws the specified quantity of the delivery asset token from the fund's vault and sends the quantity to the Kyber Network exchange contract calling its `swapTokenToEther()` function.
 The function then approves the transfer quantity for the exchange.
 Finally, the function converts any ETH received to WETH.

 The function takes the following parameters: